No Widgets found in the Sidebar

 Traversing in the fourth dimension is vastly different than moving in the previously mentioned three.
 We simply cannot will ourselves to move forward five minutes or back ten days.
 In other words, time only moves forward, and we are stuck moving in that direction like corks bobbing helplessly in a river [1].
 Thus, the end goal of time travel is to enable us to control where we go in this fourth dimension.
 Much like moving back and forth, time travel involves moving to either the past or the future.
 However, our actions in the fourth dimension are cause for concern.
 What we do now in the present affects our future.
 In the same manner, our actions in the past should have affected our present lives.
 Changing the outcomes of past events leads to what physicists and philosophers refer to as the “Grandfather Paradox,” an issue that needs to be addressed in any serious discussion of time travel.

-Read Post shenandoah national park hiking
+Read Post hiking trails in ct

 The Grandfather Paradox